|

 this combo.
 It works quite well.
 I started using a large

-frame drum as a resonator for my kalimba back in 1988 when
+frame drum as a resonator for my kalimba back in

-and volume quite a bit.
+resonance and volume quite a bit.

 KM: So, your personal musical path